Table of Contents

 Does IRDiRC provide research grants?

-IRDiRC does not provide research grants.
-Its funding members contribute through their own rare disease research efforts and release a number of funding opportunities focusing on rare disease research that adhere to IRDiRC Policies and Guidelines.
-These can be found on the IRDiRC-Related Calls page.
+IRDiRC does not currently provide research grants.
+Its funding members contribute through their own rare disease research efforts and release a number of funding opportunities focused on rare disease research that adhere to IRDiRC Policies and Guidelines.
+In addition, some members collaborate to release joint funding calls and support joint research projects.
+Further information can be found on the IRDiRC-Related Calls page.

 How can I obtain information about specific rare diseases?